Chunlong101/SharePointTips/Deprecated Features - Suggestions for for Migrating from Legacy Features to Modern/README.md

 - **Feature Development**: All enhancements cease upon deprecation announcement

 ### 2.2 Hidden Technical Debt
-Not all code-level functions that are no longer actively developed will be publicly declared, which means Microsoft may not announce all code-level deprecated functions:
+Not all code-level functions that are no longer actively developed will be publicly declared, which means Microsoft may not announce all code-level deprecated functions.
+For instance, some customers are using Classic View features that haven't been officially deprecated but have been encouraged to transition to Modern View for a long time.
+During usage, if issues arise in Classic View, we may find that the code has indeed stopped receiving development investment:

 | Characteristic | Explicitly Deprecated | Hidden Tech Debt |
 |----------------|-----------------------|------------------|